ParisNeo/lollms_personalities_zoo/lollms/lollms_apps_maker/assets/docs/lollms_client_js_info.md

   // Use the code
 }
 ```
+This is useful to recover structured data like json.
+Don't forget to give the format of the expected json in the prompt.

 2. **Generate a list of Codes from a Prompt:**
 When you need to generate a list of codes, please use this function that allows a better generation of multiple codes, json, yaml etc...